 A deposition summary is one of the most important documents for court trial preparation.
-This concise manuscript helps attorneys get to the core of the deposition testimony and identify valuable points without having to read large volumes of data on their own.
+This concise manuscript enables attorneys to quickly identify the core of the deposition testimony and pinpoint valuable points without needing to review extensive data independently.

 Lawyers will either create their own deposition summary or more likely assign the work to a litigation paralegal, while others outsource the work to a company specializing in deposition summaries.